deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> The table presents the ablation study results on the proportion of reward data used for training CompassJudger-1, showing the model's performance on RewardBench, JudgerBench, and their average across different reward data proportions.
+> The table presents the ablation study results on the performance of CompassJudger-1 with varying proportions of reward data in RewardBench and JudgerBench.

 {{< table-caption >}}